bernhardangele/BU-adv-stats/Class1/Class 1.md

 [1] 2.5
 ```

-What about other descriptive statistics?
+Summary: lots of interesting descriptive statistics at once
 ========================================================

 ```r